Lomzem/CSUChicoNotes/RELS-110/raja-yoga/yoga-technique.md

 # 8. Samadhi
 "[[vocab-raja-yoga#enstasis|enstasis]]"
 total identification of the mental process with the object; total coincidence between the knowledge of the object and the object of knowledge

+Two types:
+1) With the object of meditation: one realizes the difference between purified consciousness and the [[vocab-raja-yoga#purusha|Soul/purusha]].
+Attained at fruit of human effort.
+Liberation is **not** reached

+2) Without an object of meditation: mental flux caused by [[vocab-raja-yoga#buddhi|buddhi]] is destroyed.
+Total rupture of planes--transcendence of ordinary consciousness. **Not** fruit of action: just happens, unprovoked.
+Experience constitutes liberation